Vicky-Apo/ascii-art-web-export-file/README.md

 ### Error Handling
 - Invalid inputs or missing banners return appropriate error messages.
 - HTTP status codes ensure robust error reporting.
+- 404 Not Found: Returned when the requested resource (e.g., a missing template or banner file) cannot be found.
+- 400 Bad Request: Indicates an invalid or malformed request, such as missing required fields in the form.
+- 500 Internal Server Error: Returned for unhandled server-side errors, such as unexpected exceptions or file read errors.

+These status codes ensure robust error reporting and help users understand what went wrong.

 ## Setup and Usage